All Episodes

 All right.

-And as we know certain things that are incontrovertible about Dominion voting systems, which you've come under fire for, and I want you to to get your your point on this.
+And as we know certain things that are incontrovertible about Dominion voting systems, which you've come under fire for, and I want you to get your point on this.

-And he had a cyber expert, what a white collar cyber criminal, they call him, as you know, they really just go in there.
+And he had a cyber expert, white-collar cyber criminal, they call him.

-White hat, meaning they go in for the good guys to find out if any proprieties took place.
+They really just go in there, white hat, meaning they go in for the good guys to find out if any improprieties took place.

-But we know the 28 states use Dominion.
+But we know that 28 states use Dominion.

-Uh we know that they are claiming what happened, for example, with the vote change uh that took place in one Michigan County is human error.
+We know that they are claiming what happened, for example, with the vote change that took place in one Michigan county as human error.

-We know that uh during Georgia's primary, there were a lot of serious issues surrounding this the state dominion voting machine.
+We know that during Georgia's primary, there were a lot of serious issues surrounding the state Dominion voting machine.

 We know that the AP was highly critical of these voting systems.

-We know that um we know that the Texas legislature in 2019 on two separate occasions rejected these systems.
+We know that the Texas legislature in 2019, on two separate occasions, rejected these systems.

-Uh we know a tenured Princeton professor specializes in election machinery was very critical of it.
+We know a tenured Princeton professor who specializes in election machinery was very critical of it.

-We know that Elizabeth Warren and Amy Klobuchar were were critical of it in twenty late 2019.
+We know that Elizabeth Warren and Amy Klobuchar were critical of it in late 2019.

 And so that's what we know about it, but yet it was used.

-Now, during the testimony today, they brought up the issue of of votes might have that that somehow there's an internet connection to this system that went through Frankfurt Germany in this particular case.
+Now, during the testimony today, they brought up the issue of votes might have, that somehow there's an internet connection to this system that went through Frankfurt, Germany in this particular case.

 Did something happen there?

-I'm the kind of person that wants to uncover whatever is wrong and the chips are gonna fall where they fall, whether they fall on a Republican or they fall on a Democrat.
+I'm the kind of person that wants to uncover whatever is wrong, and the chips are going to fall where they fall, whether they fall on a Republican or they fall on a Democrat.

-And and there's so many chips here you can hardly see through them.
+And there's so many chips here, you can hardly see through them.

-There should be massive fallout from this because it goes ac this fraud goes across the country.
+There should be massive fallout from this because this fraud goes across the country.

 It has affected international elections.